lucy-arukwe/pki-portfolio-lucy-arukwe/notes/week-02/key-concepts.md

 ## Digital Trust

 One of the main ideas this week was digital trust.
-The instructor explained this using the airport security model.
+The lesson was explained using the airport security model.
 Just like in an airport where passengers must show identification before entering secure areas, systems on the internet must verify identity before allowing secure communication.
 Identity verification helps ensure that users and systems are who they claim to be.

 ## Encryption